espressif/developer-portal/content/blog/2024/12/esp32-s3-deep-learning-gesture-recongition/index.md

 #### Mixed-Precision Quantization

 The mixed-precision approach represents the most nuanced quantization strategy, enabling precision customization for critical layers while maintaining efficiency in others.
-To apply 16-bit quantization, select layers with significantly higher Layerwise quantization errors under 8-bit quantization compared to other layers.
+To apply 16-bit quantization, select layers with higher Layerwise quantization errors under 8-bit quantization compared to other layers.
 This implementation recognizes that not all layers in a neural network require the same level of numerical precision.
 By strategically assigning higher precision to the initial convolutional layer and clipping operation, the approach preserves critical feature extraction capabilities while allowing more aggressive compression in later layers where precision is less crucial:

 ```python
 setting = QuantizationSettingFactory.espdl_setting()